-The rate of ILI-related presentations decreased while admissions to EDs remained stable in the past week (Figure 2).
+The rate of ILI-related presentations to EDs was stable in the past week, while the rate of admissions increased (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to emergency departments in the past eight weeks, WA